JinqianPan/2433Project/readme.md

 **Visulizing Important Features from XGboost**:
 ![Image text](images/model_xgboost.png)

-### For Interactive System: (Here is the GIF demo.
-If you don't move, please refresh the page.)
+### For Interactive System: (Here is the GIF demos.
+If they stop, please refresh the page.)

 **Survey part for calculating insurance price**: